Phone-GWP-group

 Plastazote can be "converted" into case inserts and packaging using CNC, waterjet, die cutting and other processes

-Finally, the cross-linked nature of the foam also means it is easy to mould the material at low temperatures, thermoforming either by compression or vacuum moulding.
-As polyethylene has a low softening temperature, the foam is easy to form without the need for excessive heat.
+Finally, the cross-linking of the foam makes it easy to mould at low temperatures, either by compression or vacuum moulding.
+Because polyethylene has a low softening temperature, the foam forms easily without excessive heat.

-All of this means that there are numerous ways to create incredibly detailed profiles, allowing fragile or high value items to have bespoke levels of protection engineered into the foam.
+All of this means there are numerous ways to create highly detailed profiles, enabling fragile or high-value items to have bespoke levels of protection engineered into the foam.

-This can actually be taken a step further, with a little known (or used) piece of software allowing for exact levels of protection to be created based on theoretical compression testing and real life drop test data.
+This can actually be taken a step further, with a little-known (or underused) piece of software that allows for exact levels of protection to be created based on theoretical compression testing and real-life drop test data.

-This in effect can completely eliminate transit damage, and is why Plastazote® is the material of choice for high protection packaging applications.
+This can effectively eliminate transit damage, making Plastazote® the material of choice for high-protection packaging applications.

-Summary of advantages of using this foam material
+Summary of the advantages of using this foam material

-The list of benefits associated with Plastazote® is actually incredibly vast and varied.
-However, here is a summary of the key features that make Plastazote® such a versatile packaging material
+The list of benefits associated with Plastazote® is extensive and varied.
+However, here is a summary of the key features that make Plastazote such a versatile packaging material:

 • Good impact absorbing properties